Demi-urge/menace_sandbox/docs/cli.md

 menace embed --db errors --batch-size 100
 ```

+### Automatic vs. manual runs

+Most databases trigger embedding backfills automatically when records are
+inserted or updated, so the `embed` subcommand is rarely needed during normal
+operation.
+Use `menace embed --db <name>` to manually regenerate embeddings when
+automatic hooks are disabled or a bulk rebuild is required.

 ## new-db
 Scaffold a new database module.
 Hooks allow custom registration logic.
 ```bash